 Magnet Fishing Setup – Getting Started

-For your magnet fishing setup, you will need a few things.
+For your magnet fishing gear and setup, you will need a few things.
 Similar to fish angling where you have the hook, line, and sinker, with magnet fishing you will need a strong magnet as your hook and sinker, and a rope as your line that ties to the magnet.
 Where you magnet fish is important to increase the chances of finding metal, and there is also a large element of patience and curiosity needed.
 Unlike fish angling, magnet fishing provides quicker results in catching anything; you quickly get to know if there’s any metal lurking beneath the surface and be able to reel it in when you feel the magnet cling heavily on to something.

 Magnet Fishing Magnets